Treaty of Trianon: Fall of the liberal First Hungarian Republic and communist coup d'état

 The Károlyi government failed to manage both domestic and military issues and lost popular support.
 On 20 March 1919, Béla Kun, who had been imprisoned in the Markó Street prison, was released.
 On 21 March, he led a successful communist coup d'état; Károlyi was deposed and arrested.
 Kun formed a social democratic, communist coalition government and proclaimed the Hungarian Soviet Republic.
 Days later the communists purged the social democrats from the government.
 The Hungarian Soviet Republic was a small communist rump state.
 When the Republic of Councils in Hungary was established, it controlled only approximately 23% of Hungary's historic territory.
+After the Communist takeover, the Allies sent a new diplomatic mission to Budapest, led by General Jan Smuts.
+During these talks with Smuts, Kun insisted that his government would abide by the Belgrade ceasefire and recognise the right to self-determination of the various ethnic groups living in Hungary.
+In return, Kun urged an end to the Allied trade blockade, particularly by the Czechs, and to allow fuel and food to be imported into Hungary.

 The communists remained bitterly unpopular in the Hungarian countryside, where the authority of that government was often nonexistent.
 Rather than divide the big estates among the peasants – which might have gained their support for the government, but would have created a class of small-holding farmers the communist government proclaimed the nationalization of the estates.
 But having no skilled people to manage the estates, the communists had no choice but to leave the existing estate managers in place.
 These, while formally accepting their new government bosses, in practice retained their loyalty to the deposed aristocratic owners.
 The peasants felt that the revolution had no real effect on their lives and thus had no reason to support it.
 The communist party and communist policies only had real popular support among the proletarian masses of large industrial centers—especially in Budapest—where the working class represented a high proportion of the inhabitants.
 The communist government followed the Soviet model: the party established its terror groups (like the infamous Lenin Boys) to "overcome the obstacles" in the Hungarian countryside.
 This was later known as the Red Terror in Hungary.